FredArnold/regret/README.md

 ... or not - it's random after all.
 # Questions
 ## Why not always choose the strategy with maximum regret?
-This seems simpler to me than randomly choosing between strategies with positive regret.
-Is there a problem with the approach?
+That flavour of self-play seems too simple to me to not already have a name, but as I don't know how to google it, I will call it Max Regret Self Play here.
+It seems more obvious to me than randomly choosing between strategies with positive regret, so is there a problem with the approach?

-**What I tried:** I implemented this flavour of self-play (`trainMaxregret` in `MaxRegretSelfplay.hs`), a function that runs it on RPS and returns the largest deviation from optimal play (`evalMaxRegretWithRPS`), and a function that does the same for Regret Matching (`evalRegretMatchingWithRPS`).
+**What I tried:** I implemented the algorithm (`trainMaxregret` in `MaxRegretSelfplay.hs`), a function that runs it on RPS and returns the largest deviation from optimal play (`evalMaxRegretWithRPS`), and a function that does the same for Regret Matching (`evalRegretMatchingWithRPS`).
 Here are the largest errors for different numbers of iterations:

 n of iterations | Regret Matching | Max Regret Self Play
 ----------------|-----------------|---------------------